floyd-revolution/floyd-revolution.github.io/_posts/2020-06-02-how-i-prepared.md

 - Duct tape
 - A cup and baking soda, and measuring spoon for teargas remedy
 - Phone with battery case.
 Face ID turned off.
 Long alphanumeric password generated.
+- Snacks (Raisins, trail mix, protein bars)

+## What I wish I had on hand
+- Safety goggles
+- Spray bottle
+- Gas mask
+- A zip-up hoodie with no logo